SteamWo1f/HTML-Timer/README.md

 ## **Prerequisites**
 - Node.js and NPM should be installed on your system.
 - The `http-server` package should be installed globally.
-If not installed, you can install it using NPM: ` npm install -g http-server`
+If not installed, you can install it using NPM: `npm install -g http-server`
+- The `cors` package should be installed globally.
+If not installed, you can install it using NPM: `npm install cors`

 ## **Getting Started**